 Now, I know I do not NEED to lose 35–40 pounds in any of these photos.
 I really look healthy and happy and active.
 At 5′ 9″, 183 was on the heavy side with my healthy weight range is 125.3 lbs to 169.3 lbs, so even dropping down to the high end of that is better.
 But I am not doing this for vanity – I am doing this for my future self.

 Extra weight can lead to increased high cholesterol levels, high blood pressure, and diabetes, all major risk factors for heart disease.
+With my PCOS, I am especially concerned about that.
 Since weight gain is inevitable as we as humans age, I am losing weight now so when the subtle creep of a pound here or there happens later in life, I am still within a healthy range and limiting my risk factors as much as I can.
 That is why my approach is a balance of healthy eating and exercise, but nothing extreme.

 Setting My Goal Weight & Milestones

-155 – Weight before I got pregnant with LB
+155 – Weight before I got pregnant with Optimus

 152 – Wedding weight